FAIR: Framing AIs Role in Programming Competitions -- Understanding How LLMs Are Changing the Game in Competitive Programming: Discussion

 \subsection{Chess-inspired governance approach}

+Building on this cross-community view, mind sports offer a particularly close analogue to programming contests.
 Artificial intelligence has already surpassed human champions in many mind sports, from Deep Blue’s victory over Kasparov~\cite{campbell2002deep} to AlphaGo’s domination of Go~\cite{granter2017alphago}.
 Yet despite this asymmetry, chess and Go communities have preserved competitive legitimacy through layered governance~\cite{iliescu2020impact}, evolving technical detection systems, institutional policies, and community norms that sustain fairness~\cite{bart2021competitive,10.1007/978-3-031-34017-8_14}.
 This trajectory offers a useful analogy for programming contests, where LLMs now threaten ratings and credibility.

 In chess, fairness rests on algorithmic detection and human judgment.
 Regan’s intrinsic performance rating compares moves against engine predictions and Elo, flagging anomalies for review~\cite{regan2011intrinsic}.
 Notably, the Elo system~\cite{pelanek2016applications}, also used by platforms like Codeforces, makes this logic transferable.
 Platforms complement such methods with ML classifiers on game features and time-use patterns, but crucially expert arbiters make final calls to mitigate false positives.
 Go federations similarly rely on meticulous game-by-game expert review, even at “99\% certainty,” to avoid punishing innocents~\cite{Bilen2020Online}.